cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

        :align: center
        :alt: Adding a product import preset in CS-Cart.

 #.
-The **Fields mapping** tab should appear now.
-Switch to it.
+Switch to the **Fields mapping** tab.
 This is where you tell CS-Cart how to interpret the imported file:

    * Match the columns or XML elements in the imported file with corresponding product properties in CS-Cart.